guilhermedecastrogt/guilhermedecastrogt/README.md

 Take a look at some of my notable projects:

 - [Whatsapp Bulk Sender](https://github.com/guilhermedecastrogt/whatsapp-bulk-sender): It’s a modern web application with a dark-themed frontend (built with React + TypeScript) and a backend powered by FastAPI + Python.
 It enables you to send messages via WhatsApp to multiple phone numbers by either pasting them manually or uploading a CSV/Excel file. .
+- [Inter Bank API](https://github.com/guilhermedecastrogt/inter-bank-api-dotnet): This is an open-source project that provides a .NET 8 Web API to integrate with Banco Inter's Banking API v2.
+It allows retrieving account balance and statements.

 ## Skills